Prescription Drug Abuse Treatment Programs

 Prescription drug treatment programs use both behavioral and pharmacological treatments in order to help individuals overcome their addictions.
 Behavioral treatments include teaching strategies that can help patients to function without the drug.
 These treatments also help patients to deal with strong cravings and gives specific strategies on avoiding situations that may cause a relapse to occur.
 There is also special counseling available to those who have relapsed and need more intense behavioral help.
 Pharmacological treatments often involve weaning the patients off of the drug slowly.
 This is done by giving patients small doses of the addictive substance during the detoxification process, which causes the body to detoxify more slowly and drastically reduces the intensity of the detoxification symptoms.
 The type of treatment that will work best for you depends on your level of addiction and the type of drug that you are addicted to.

-If you are looking for a prescription drug abuse treatment program for yourself, a family member or a friend, call our helpline toll free at (800) 660-0986, or fill out our quick contact form in order to obtain help and support.
+If you are looking for a prescription drug abuse treatment program for yourself, a family member or a friend, call our helpline toll free at 1-888-439-3435 Who Answers?, or fill out our quick contact form in order to obtain help and support.